trudslev/srtDownload/README.md

 srtDownload
 ===========

-A simple command line program (for any platform using either Microsoft .NET or mono)
+A simple command line program (for any platform using either Microsoft .NET or mono) for downloading subtitles to scene releases of TV shows.

 Usage
 -----